What Is Ownership?

 Memory is the space where data is stored during the execution of a program.
 There are many ways to think about memory:

-• If you are familiar with systems programming, you might think of memory at a low level like "memory is an array of bytes" or "memory is the pointers I get back from malloc".
+- If you are familiar with systems programming, you might think of memory at a low level like “memory is an array of bytes” or “memory is the pointers I get back from

 Both of these memory models are valid, but they are not useful ways to think about how Rust works.
 The high-level model is too abstract to explain how Rust works.
 You will need to understand the concept of a pointer, for instance.
 The low-level model is too concrete to explain how Rust works.
 Rust does not allow you to interpret memory as an array of bytes, for instance.